ottowayi/pycomm3/docs/examples/tag_examples.rst

 Part of the requirement for reading/writing tags is knowing the tag definitions stored in the PLC so that user does not need to provide any information about the tag besides it's name.
-By default, the tag list is uploaded on creation of the LogixDriver, for details reference the :ref:`logix-driver-api`.
+By default, the tag list is uploaded on creation of the LogixDriver, for details reference the :ref:`api_reference/logix_driver:LogixDriver API`.

 Example showing how the tag list is stored: